jxpsert/buienradar.js/README.md

 # buienradar.js
-A wrapper for the Buienradar API
+A Node.JS wrapper for the Buienradar API.